 I sensed from your question that you have been struggling with these issues alone.
 You said that your husband does not really understand your problem.
 This is quite natural: it is difficult for people to have an objective attitude towards the drinking habits of loved ones and see the others’ anxiety behind their own fear and anger.
 You should talk about the feelings that your drinking arouses in your husband.
 It would be an even better idea to seek the help of a neutral professional.
 The most logical option is probably to go to the nearest A-Clinic.
-You can find the contact information of an A-Clinic near you on the A-Clinic Foundation’s web site (http://www.a-klinikka.fi/) or your local phone book.
+You can find the contact information of an A-Clinic near you on the A-Clinic Ltd’s web site (https://www.a-klinikka.fi/en) or your local phone book.
 A-Clinics specialise in the treatment of intoxicant and addiction problems, and you can think over your situation and the solutions together with a professional.
 The services of A-Clinics are confidential and free of charge.

 At A-Clinics intoxicant-related problems are considered a problem that touches the whole family, and therefore the whole family is also included in the treatment.
 A-Clinics also offer couples and family therapy.
 If your children have begun to exhibit symptoms because of the situation, the local family guidance centre is the best place to help them.
 A-Clinics and the family guidance centre can also co-operate if needed with your permission.